vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 HISTORICAL BACKGROUND OF HIS THOUGHT 91

 THE SPANDA BRANCH.
 (1).
 Vasugupta and his S'iva Sūtra.
 On the authority of the Rājatarangini (ch.
-V, 66) we know that Bhatta Kallața, the pupil of Vasugupta was a con temporary of Avantivarman, King of Kashmir (855-883 A.D.).
+V, 66) we know that Bhatta Kallaṭa, the pupil of Vasugupta was a con temporary of Avantivarman, King of Kashmir (855-883 A.D.).
 There he is referred to as "siddha".
 It is, therefore, evident that at that time he was an old man of established reputation.
 Vasugupta, the teacher of Kallaṭa, therefore, it is natural to suppose, belongedt o the preceding scholastic generation extending from about 825 to 850 A. D. We shall, therefore, not be wrong if we say that Vasugupta gave a systematic form to the philosophical ideas of the monistic Tantras in his S'iva Sūtras in the next decade after S'ankarācārya's visit to Kashmir towards the end of the second decade of the 9th century A. D.

 Kṣemarāja, in his introduction to the S'iva Sūtra Vimar śinī, records a tradition which says that Vasugupta was not the writer but simply the publisher of the Sūtras which he had found inscribed on a boulder to which he had gone, as instructed by S'iva in a dream, and which turned bottom upward at the mere touch of his hand.
 Whatever we may think of this tradition, it was believed in by his immediate successors, who refer to the S'iva Sūtras as of divine author ship.
 They are divided into three chapters dealing in succession with the three ways to final emancipation pointed out by the monistic Tantras.